 SALA students Minnie Chan (left) and Jessika Kliewer (right) introduce their building block prototypes.
 Image on right: Kellan Higgins.

 Last week’s workshop was a blast.
 After a primer on participatory design by Vancouver Design Nerds Marten Sims and Kim Cooper, participants came up with some wild and wonderful ideas for animating moribund spaces in our city.
 A giant slide.
 A waterfall from the Burrard Bridge.
 A giant Pac-Man board on Granville Street.
 Check out their ideas here.

 Participants at March 3 workshop present their ideas, including...Human Plinko!
 (Kellan Higgins image.)

 Hallucinating in public

 Now it’s time to figure out just how we’ll use these blocks to transform public spaces in Vancouver.
 This Sunday, March 10, join SALA and Spacing Magazine for the first of three workshops.
 Workshop leaders promise to lead participants into what they call the hallucinatory state needed to imagine new designs.
 The mind reels.
 Join us!

 Upcycled Urbanism is a participatory project that invites students, artists, designers, makers, and anyone with a even a smidgen of creativity to reimagine and rebuild parts of Vancouver’s public realm.
-Working together, teams of participants will design and build prototypes using modular blocks of expanded polystyrene containing material salvaged from construction sites around the Lower Mainland.
+Working together, teams of participants will design and build prototypes using modular blocks of expanded polystyrene containing material salvaged from the construction of the Port Mann Bridge.

 Upcycled Urbanism is a partnership between Museum of Vancouver (MOV), UBC's School of Architecture and Landscape Architecture (SALA), Vancouver Public Space Network (VPSN), Maker Faire Vancouver, and Spacing Magazine, with generous additional support from SALA, the Vancouver Foundation and Mansonville Plastics.